spiral/docs/framework/container.md

 You can read about how to make container bindings and bootload your application [here](/framework/bootloaders.md).

 ## Shared/Global container
-Spiral framework components and bundle can work using only given dependency injections (however some functiality like shared loggers, easy pagination will be disabled), but in some cases it's easier to construct your application when you have one global instance of container for your enviroment.
+Spiral framework components and bundle can work using only given dependency injections (however some functionality like shared loggers, easy pagination will be disabled), but in some cases it's easier to construct your application when you have one global instance of container for your enviroment.
 Such container is automatically set at moment of core initialization and can be used in your code (for example in views) using such options:

 ```php
 \App::sharedContainer()->get('views')->render(...);